 - Placing the written notice in a conspicuous area on the property, such as on the inside of the main door.

-- Serving the notice by registered, regular, or certified mail.
-Make sure to request the return receipt.
+- Serving the eviction notice by registered, regular, or certified mail.
+Make sure to request tenants to return the receipt.

-If the tenant doesn’t move out at the end of the notice period, you can move to the Justice Court and file a complaint.
-This should cost you a minimum of $146.
-In the petition, you must make sure you include important information, such as:
+If the tenant doesn’t move out at the end of the notice period, a landlord can move to the Justice Court and file a complaint in the eviction suir.
+This should cost a landlord a minimum of $146.
+In the petition, landlords must make sure they include important information, such as:

-- You and your tenant’s name and contact info.
+- Landlord and the tenant’s name and contact info.

 - The reason for the eviction.

-- Whether you’re filing a bond for possession or not.
+- Whether the landlord is filing a bond for possession or not.

-- Whether you’re including a suit for rent
+- Whether the landlord is including a suit for rent

 Next, the court will serve the tenant with a copy of the summons and complaint.
 Once this is done, the tenant will have the option to respond to the petition.
 The response doesn’t have to have a written answer.

-Under Texas law, a tenant may contest their eviction by stating any of the following defenses:
+Under Texas law, a tenant may contest their eviction with the court by filing or stating any of the following defenses:

 - The eviction process was illegal.
 Illegal eviction tactics include removing the tenant’s belongings from the unit, shutting down their utilities, or locking them out.

-- You retaliated against them for exercising a legal right, such as reporting you to health officials for violating a health code.
+- A landlord retaliated against them for exercising a legal right, such as reporting them to health officials for violating a health code.

-- The tenant cured the violation (if applicable) but you still continued the eviction lawsuit anyway.
+- The tenant cured the violation (if applicable) but the landlord continued the eviction lawsuit anyway.

-- The tenant paid rent within the timelines of the eviction notice.
+- The tenant failed to pay rent within the timelines of the eviction notice.

 - The reason for the eviction lawsuit was false or exaggerated.

 To prepare for the eviction hearing, make sure to carry as much supporting documentation as possible.
-Important documents to carry include the following:
+Important documents for supporting the eviction lawsuit include the following:

 - A copy of the eviction notice.

-- A copy of the summons and complaint.
+- A copy of the summons and complaint for the eviction suit.

-- Any additional evidence, such as billing statements or photos of any damage.
+- Any additional evidence, such as billing statements, relevant fillings or photos of any damage.

-If the tenant doesn’t show up for the hearing, a default judgment will most likely be issued.
-Once the plaintiff has paid and filed for the Writ of Possession, the court will then subsequently issue one, giving possession of the property back to you.
+If the tenant doesn’t show up for the court hearing, a default judgment will most likely be issued for the eviction suit.
+Once the plaintiff has paid and filed for the Writ of Possession, the court will then subsequently issue one, giving possession of the property back to the landlord following the eviction hearing.

-Note that there is a chance of an appeal on the part of the tenant which can take more time, energy, and money.
-If this happens, you’ll need an attorney to represent you.
-Having a qualified property management company by your side can help you avoid giving tenants grounds for an appeal in the first place.
+Note that there is a chance of an eviction appeal in court on the part of the tenant which can take more time, energy, and money.
+If a court appeal happens, you’ll need an attorney who is well-versed in Texas property code to represent you.
+Having a qualified property management company by their side can help a landlord avoid giving tenants grounds for an appeal in the first place.

 Writ of Possession

 The Writ of Possession gives the tenant the final opportunity to leave on their own.
-Failure to do so will mean no other option is left but to be physically removed from the rental unit.
+Failure to do so will mean the start of the physical eviction from the rental unit.
 The court places the mandate of removing a tenant forcefully on only the sheriff.

-Filing a Writ of Possession will cost you anywhere between $150 and $250.
-Expect the court to grant it at least six days after a successful ruling.
+Filing a Writ of Possession in Texas will cost the landlord anywhere between $150 and $250.
+Expect the Justice Court to grant the writ of possession at least six days after a successful ruling.

 The Eviction

-If the tenant doesn’t leave even after being issued with a copy of the writ, the sheriff or constable will have no other option but to forcefully eject the tenant and remove the tenant’s property from the rental unit.
+Under Texas law, if the tenant doesn’t leave even after being issued with a copy of the Writ of Possession, the sheriff or constable will have no other option but to forcefully eject the tenant and remove the tenant’s property from the rental unit.

 Bottom Line

-There you have it.
-The step-by-step eviction process in Texas.
-This is the only route to a successful tenant eviction process under Texas law.
-It’d be illegal to try to evict the tenant in any other way.
+As a landlord, you should understand how to evict a tenant according to Texas laws.
+Understanding the eviction process is the only route to a successful tenant eviction process under Texas law.
+It’d be against the law to try to evict the tenant in any other way.
 Such as, by changing their locks, shutting off utilities, removing their belongings, or as a response to them exercising a legally protected right.

-If you have any more questions or simply need help managing your rental property, Real Property Management Talent is your answer.
-We do more than manage rental properties in Bell County and Central Texas; we deliver peace of mind!
+If you have any more questions or simply need help managing your property, Real Property Management Talent is your answer.
+We do more than manage rental properties in Bell County and Central Texas; we deliver peace of mind for landlords!

-With over 30 years of experience in the business, you can expect quality property management services.
-From marketing your property to screening tenants, collecting security deposits, and everything in between.
+With over 30 years of experience supporting landlords, you can expect quality property management services.
+From marketing your Texas property to screening tenants, collecting security deposits, and everything in between.
 Get in touch with one of our property managers to learn more!

 Disclaimer: This blog should not be used as a substitute for seeking legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.